Fourier growth of structured $\mathbb{F}_2$-polynomials and applications: Introduction

 \paragraph{Extending the \cite{CHLT} conjecture.} Given \Cref{conj:CHLT}, and in light of \Cref{thm:CGLSS}, it is natural to speculate that an even stronger result than \Cref{conj:CHLT} might hold.
 We consider the following natural generalization of the \cite{CHLT} conjecture, extending it from $L_{1,2}(\Poly_{n,d})$ to $L_{1,k}(\Poly_{n,d})$:

 \begin{conjecture} For all $d,k \geq 1$, it holds that $L_{1,k}(\Poly_{n,d}) = O(d)^k$. \end{conjecture}

+A weaker bound of $2^{O(dk)}$ was conjectured in~\cite{CHHL}.
 We note that if $p$ is the $\AND$ function on $d$ bits, then an easy computation shows that $L_{1,k}(p) = \Pr[p=1] \cdot {d \choose k}$.
 Moreover, in \Cref{sec:reduction} we provide a reduction showing that this implies that the upper bound $O(d)^k$ in \Cref{conj:CHLT-general} is best possible for any constant $k$.